Shuttle/Shuttle.Esb.Samples/Shuttle.ProcessManagement/README.md

 After the process has been completed it is possible to `Archive` the process.
 In our sample it simply deletes the order.

 As you can see from all the messages the process manager is responsible for the interaction between the various business and infrastructure endpoints to ensure that your use-case runs to completion.
-None of the system know about the inner working of the other and can be re-used in different processes.
+None of the systems know about the inner working of another and can be re-used in different processes.